-- Cultural Resources: The BLM conducted detailed monitoring and updated baseline data at multiple sites identified in IM 21.
-Baseline data consisted of constructing detailed site maps, capturing spatial data, and documentation of any changes to the sites (e.g., disturbances, newly found artifacts or features).
+Cultural Resources: The BLM conducted detailed monitoring and updated baseline data at multiple sites identified in IM 21.
+Baseline data consisted of constructing detailed site maps, capturing spatial data, and documentation of any changes to the

+- sites (e.g., disturbances, newly found artifacts or features).
 Results of annual monitoring performed to date have not found any evidence that J.C.
-Boyle peaking operations are causing erosion of sites along the river. - Road Management Plan: PacifiCorp and BLM worked collaboratively to complete road management measures including limiting access and closing roads on both PacifiCorp and BLM property at Frain Ranch in the Klamath River Canyon.
-The objective of the measures was to reduce damage to sensitive resources caused by unauthorized use of off-highway vehicles.

-- Road Maintenance: Annually, BLM grades and does other maintenance work on approximately 13 miles of the Topsy Road and approximately 8 miles of the John C. Boyle Road from Highway 66 to the closure gate.
-In 2018, BLM graded and took other maintenance actions on 4.5 miles the John C. Boyle Road/Copco Big Bend Road (road 40-6E-1.2).
-Additionally, BLM graded and conducted maintenance on approximately 6 miles of the Topsy Grade Road (3137) from Highway 66 to the Topsy Campground and continuing south along the Topsy Grade Road to the BLM property line. - Invasive Weed Management: The BLM has continued to address invasive weed management throughout the 4,390 acres of the Klamath River Canyon in both Oregon and California.
+Boyle peaking operations are causing erosion of sites along the river. - Road Management Plan: PacifiCorp and BLM worked collaboratively to complete road management measures including limiting access and closing roads on both PacifiCorp and BLM property at Frain Ranch in the Klamath River Canyon in 2017.
+Additional road management has not occurred although PacifiCorp continues to coordinate with BLM. - Road Maintenance: Annually, BLM grades and does other maintenance work on approximately 13 miles of the Topsy Road and approximately 8 miles of the John C. Boyle Road from Highway 66 to the closure gate. - Invasive Weed Management: The BLM has continued to address invasive weed management throughout the 4,390 acres of the Klamath River Canyon in both Oregon and California.
 The BLM has applied spot treatments to a total of about 125 acres in the Klamath River Canyon.

-© 2020 PacifiCorp
+© 2021 PacifiCorp